arsanchez/properties_manager/README.md

 5. Create a new database in your local server and run the script located in the 'db_scripts' folder

-   1. The default database name will be 'property_manager' you can change this is needed
+   1. The default database name will be 'property_manager' you can change this if needed

 6. Rename the '.env.example' file to '.env' and provide  your database connection details